-But what about if you’re a freelancer or sole proprietor who doesn’t have an EIN?
+But what about if you’re a freelancer or an unincorporated sole proprietor who doesn’t have an EIN?
 Or, what if you are a single-member LLC and didn’t apply for an EIN?
 Can you apply for a business credit card if it’s just you running the show?

 The answer is typically yes.If you engage in a for-profit activity, whether it be selling your wares online or tutoring a few students, you can likely qualify for a business credit card.
 In this case, you’d rely on your SSN instead of an EIN, though you will still need to provide any required information about your business (e.g., revenue, time in business, etc.).

-How to apply for a business credit card with an LLC
+How to Apply for a Business Credit Card with an LLC

 Limited liability corporations, or LLCs, are a common business structure that offers liability protections without some of the paperwork and complexity of corporate entities.
-When operating as an LLC, profits and losses can be passed through the company owner(s), and those who choose this structure often benefit from fewer

 Though LLCs can and often do have EINs, they aren’t always required.
-That’s particularly true of run a single-member LLC.
-In that case, you can typically apply for a business credit card with your SSN, essentially treating it as a sole proprietorship.
+That’s particularly true of a single-member LLC.
+In that case, you can typically apply for a business credit card with your SSN, essentially treating it as an unincorporated sole proprietorship.
 However, if you’re a multi-member LLC; you have employees; file Employment, Excise, or ATF taxes, you will need to apply for an EIN and use it on your credit card application.

-Why applying for a business credit card with an EIN can be a good move
+Why Applying for a Business Credit Card with an EIN can be a Good Move

 If you have an EIN and are not exempt from using it for tax purposes (e.g., single-member LLCs or a sole proprietor), you’ll need to include it on your credit card application.
 However, even if you aren’t required by the IRS to have an EIN, you may still want to consider using it on any credit applications.